vastav-adi/wordleClone/README.md

 I made this app using React.

+No backend required for now,
+simply,
+> GIT CLONE
+> NPM INTALL
+> NPM START
-No backend required for now, simply using git clone should be enough to run this app.
+that should be enough to run this app.
 Maybe in the future I will try and mess around with backend.

 Thanks